VNG-Realisatie/nlx/docs/content/get-started/consume-an-api.md

 In this part, we have:

-- setup a local NLX outway service, which we can use to get data from the network.
+- setup a local NLX outway, which we can use to get data from the network.
-- made a real request to the VNG Realisatie Demo API API.
+- made a real request to the VNG Realisatie Demo API.

 Now let's see if we can provide our own API's to the network in [part 4]({{< ref "/provide-an-api.md" >}}).